Executive Assistant to the VPAA

 It was one of Maria's biggest dreams to work at Carroll College and it came true in May of 2013 when she was hired as an Assistant Registrar, where she worked for almost three years before accepting her current position.
 Before coming to Carroll, she worked as a bookkeeper/human resource manager for Sussex Construction as well as for her in-law’s motel and a Montessori pre-school.

-A native of Czech Republic, Maria came to the United States to work as a nanny after she received her Master’s Degree in Education from Silesian University in Katowice, Poland in 1996.
+A native of Czech Republic, Maria came to the United States to work as a nanny after she received her Master’s Degree in Education from Silesian University in Katowice(link is external), Poland in 1996.
 Another great opportunity to work as a ski instructor and assistant supervisor for the children’s side of the ski school brought her to Big Sky, Montana, where she met her husband, Patrick Larson, a history teacher/football coach/driver’s education teacher at Capital High School.

 Maria's favorite activity is spending time with her family – Pat, their two boys, Jakub and Daniel, and the latest addition – cockapoo puppy, Milo.
 They all enjoy staying active by hiking, kayaking, camping, fishing, x-country skiing and mainly downhill skiing together!